glennhenry/cs-notes/docs/data-structures-and-algorithms/10-graph/graph.md

 A graph where its edges have a specific direction, indicating a one-way relationship between nodes.
 The edges can be traversed only in the direction specified by the edge.

+In a directed graph, the degree is divided into the indegree (number of incoming edges) and the outdegree (number of outgoing edges) of the vertex.

 #### Undirected

 The opposite of directed, its edges have no specific direction and represent a two-way relationship between nodes.
 The edges can be traversed in both directions.

 ![Directed vs undirected graph](./directed-undirected.png)

+In an undirected graph, the degree is simply the count of edges connected to the vertex.

 #### Weighted